CS-and-AI/RawMal-TF/README.md

 ## 📥 Download

-Due to the dataset's size and sensitivity, distribution is handled manually or via internal storage.
+Due to the dataset's size and sensitivity, distribution is handled manually.

 | Subset          | Structure         | Format        | Approx. Size |
 |------------------|------------------|---------------|--------------|